drugarica/drugarica/README.md

 ### Projects

 - **Hotel Bookings EDA**:
-   - data preprocessing
+   - Data preprocessing
-   - identification of the factors most closely associated with hotel booking cancellations
+   - Identification of the factors most closely associated with hotel booking cancellations
-   - formulating recommendations for the hotel on risk minimization
+   - Formulating recommendations for the hotel on risk minimization
 - **Social Media Analytics**:
    - A/B test analysis
    - User behavior and retention resear